 Unlike some cities, Philip isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Philip are a mix of both white- and blue-collar jobs.
 Overall, Philip is a city of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Philip who work in food service (18.34%), management occupations (13.97%), and office and administrative support (7.86%).

-Philip is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Philip doesn't have a public transportation system that people use for their commute.

 The per capita income in Philip in 2022 was $24,295, which is low income relative to South Dakota and the nation.
 This equates to an annual income of $97,180 for a family of four.
 However, Philip contains both very wealthy and poor people as well.